Form a team

 The important things you need to decide are whether a hazard is significant and whether you have it covered by satisfactory precautions so that the risk is small.
 You need to check this when you assess the risks.

 Another example is to think of a can of solvent on a shelf.
 There is a hazard if the solvent is toxic or flammable but very little risk.
 The risk increases when it is taken down, opened and poured into a bucket.
 Harmful vapour is given off and there is a danger of spillage.
 Things are made much worse if a mop is then used to spread it over the floor for cleaning.
-The chance of harm i.e. risk is then high.
+The chance of harm, or the risk, is then high.

 In order to identify the hazards associated with the activities it is good practice to involve the employees who carry out the task in question.
 Forming a team that includes key employees has 2 main advantages: